-Caution: The Bash shell is not supported on HP-UX Itanium.
-Use shell programs supported by your operating system vendor.
+Caution: Use shell programs supported by your operating system vendor.
 If you use a shell program that is not supported by your operating system, then you can encounter errors during installation.

 To set the Oracle software owners' environments, follow these steps, for each software owner (oracle, grid).
 The following procedure lists the steps for the oracle user only: